buley/personal/src/content/advice.md

 - *"Our ability to be self-aware is our greatest strength, and our biggest weakness is thinking that this awareness grants us full control."* — Robert Sapolsky
 - *"He who conquers himself is the mightiest warrior."* — Confucius
 - *"The greatest of empires is the empire over oneself."* — Seneca

+> *"Discipline is the bridge between goals and accomplishment." — Jim Rohn*

 ## **Action & Execution**
 *The world rewards execution, not intention.*